We all know there is money in medicine- but how do we feel about money around medicine?

 What Does This Mean?

-Medical Device: “medical device is an instrument, apparatus, implant, in vitro reagent, or similar or related article that is used to diagnose, prevent, or treat disease or other conditions, and does not achieve its purposes through chemical action within or on the body (which would make it a drug)… medical devices act by other means like physical, mechanical, or thermal means… Examples range from simple devices such as tongue depressors, medical thermometers, and disposable gloves to advanced devices such as … implants, and prostheses.
+Medical Device: “A medical device is an instrument, apparatus, implant, in vitro reagent, or similar or related article that is used to diagnose, prevent, or treat disease or other conditions, and does not achieve its purposes through chemical action within or on the body (which would make it a drug)… medical devices act by other means like physical, mechanical, or thermal means… Examples range from simple devices such as tongue depressors, medical thermometers, and disposable gloves to advanced devices such as … implants, and prostheses.
 The design of medical devices constitutes a major segment of the field of biomedical engineering.”
 Wikipedia

 PhRMA: the Pharmaceutical Research and Manufacturers of America, represents the country’s leading biopharmaceutical researchers and biotechnology companies.